finquarium/data-refinement/README.md

 # Vana Data Refiner for Finquarium Financial Data

 This repository is a customized version of the Vana Data Refinement template, specifically designed to process and refine output data from the Finquarium proof-of-contribution system.
-It transforms JSON-based financial transaction data (e.g., from Coinbase, Binance) into a normalized and queryable SQLite database, suitable for the Vana ecosystem.
+It transforms JSON-based financial transaction data from Coinbase, Binance into a normalized and queryable SQLite database, suitable for the Vana ecosystem.

 ## Overview

-This data refiner takes a JSON file (typically `results.json` or similar, as output by a Finquarium PoC job) containing user financial data and transforms it into a structured SQLite database.
+This data refiner takes a JSON output by a Finquarium PoC job containing user financial data and transforms it into a structured SQLite database.
 The process involves:

 1.  **Input Validation**: Checking if the input JSON matches the expected financial data structure.
 It will skip files that appear to be survey-type data (identifiable by top-level keys like `metadata` and `expertise`).
 2.  **Parsing Input**: Reading the valid financial data JSON which contains user details, summary statistics, and a list of transactions.